Skip to main content

 Abstract

-For many years, machine learning-based ab initio gene finding approaches have been the central components of eukaryotic genome annotation pipelines, and they remain so today.
+For many years, machine learning-based ab initio gene finding approaches have been central components of eukaryotic genome annotation pipelines, and they remain so today.
 The reliance on these approaches was originally sustained by the high cost and low availability of gene expression data, a primary source of evidence for gene annotation along with protein homology.
-However, innovations in modern sequencing technologies have revolutionized the acquisition of abundant gene expression data, allowing us to rely more heavily on this class of evidence.
-In addition to gene expression data, proteins found in a multitude of well-annotated genomes represent another invaluable resource for gene annotation.
-Existing annotation packages often underutilize these data sources, which prompted us to develop EviAnn (Evidence-based Annotation), a novel evidence-based eukaryotic gene annotation system.
+However, innovations in modern sequencing technologies have revolutionized the acquisition of gene expression data, allowing scientists to rely more heavily on this class of evidence.
+In addition, proteins found in a multitude of well-annotated genomes represent another invaluable resource for gene annotation.
+Existing annotation packages often underutilize these data sources, which prompted us to develop EviAnn (Evidence-based Annotator), a novel evidence-based eukaryotic gene annotation system.
 EviAnn takes a strongly data-driven approach, building the exon-intron structure of genes from transcript alignments or protein-sequence homology rather than from purely ab initio gene finding techniques.
 We show that when provided with the same input data, EviAnn consistently outperforms current state-of-the-art packages including BRAKER3, MAKER2, and FINDER, while utilizing considerably less computer time.
 Annotation of a mammalian genome can be completed in less than an hour on a single multi-core server.
-EviAnn is freely available under an open-source license from https://github.com/alekseyzimin/EviAnn_release.
+EviAnn is freely available under an open-source license from https://github.com/alekseyzimin/EviAnn_release and from Bioconda as “eviann”.

 Introduction

-In this paper, we describe a novel approach to genome annotation that relies solely on direct evidence of expression or strong protein sequence similarity, avoiding the use of ab initio gene finding techniques.
-This approach is based on accurate processing and cross-referencing of different types of evidence, resulting in a faster and more transparent annotation process, where one can trace the origin of every annotated transcript or coding sequence (or CDS) back to the input data.
-We have implemented this approach in an open-source software package called EviAnn (Evidence-based Annotation).
-EviAnn produces genome annotation by combining transcript assemblies created from Illumina RNA-seq data, transcripts from closely related species (if available), and protein sequences from at least one other related species.
+In this paper, we describe a novel approach to genome annotation that relies primarily on direct evidence of expression or strong protein sequence similarity, avoiding the use of ab initio gene finding techniques.
+This approach is based on accurate processing and cross-referencing of different types of evidence, resulting in a faster and more transparent annotation process, where one can trace the origin of every annotated transcript or coding sequence (CDS) back to the input data.
+We have implemented this approach in an open-source software package called EviAnn (Evidence-based Annotator).
+EviAnn produces genome annotation by combining transcript assemblies created from RNA-seq data, transcripts from closely related species (if available), and protein sequences from at least one other related species.
 Because protein sequences are well conserved across the tree of life, if proteins from a closely related species are not available, EviAnn can instead use proteins from curated protein databases such as UniProt (Bairoch et al., 2005).
-EviAnn’s ability to use transcripts and proteins from related species also enables it to “lift over” (or transfer) an annotation from a well-annotated genome to the genome of a close relative.

-In this study, we compare EviAnn to current state-of-the-art annotation pipelines including MAKER2, BRAKER3, and FINDER on multiple plant and animal species, including Arabidopsis thaliana, Drosophila melanogaster, Populus trichocarpa (poplar tree), Danio rerio (zebrafish), Gallus gallus (chicken), and Mus musculus (mouse).
-Our results demonstrate that EviAnn consistently produces gene annotations with superior accuracy and completeness when run on the same data, outperforming all other annotation pipelines.
-For most transcripts, EviAnn also annotates the 5’ and 3’ UTR regions using the RNA-seq or transcript-based evidence provided.
+Below we compare EviAnn version 2.0.3 to current state-of-the-art annotation pipelines including MAKER2, BRAKER3, and FINDER on six plant and animal species: Arabidopsis thaliana, Drosophila melanogaster, Populus trichocarpa (poplar tree), Danio rerio (zebrafish), Gallus gallus (chicken), and Mus musculus (mouse).
+Our results demonstrate that, when running on the same data, EviAnn consistently produces gene annotations with superior accuracy and completeness, outperforming all other annotation pipelines.
+EviAnn also annotates many 5′ and 3′ UTR regions as well as long non-coding RNA genes that are missed by other methods.
+Finally, EviAnn runs very fast, more than ten times faster than all other pipelines.

 Results